dzackgarza/Notes/Talks/Homotopy and the Hopf Fibration.md

 ## Homotopy Theory
 - What is a homotopy
-- Homotopy equivalence of spaces / partition of $\mathbf{Top}$ into homotopy types
+- Homotopy equivalence of spaces
+	- Partition of $\mathbf{Top}$ into homotopy types
 -

 ## The Hopf Fibration
 - Explanation of fibrations